-CORE-LOC® has extraordinary efficiency as a system for breakwater protection:
+CORE-LOC® provides a high efficiency system for breakwater protection:

-- Dissipates the maximum amount of wave energy with the least amount of concrete
+- Dissipates wave energy with the minimal amount of concrete

 - Reduces costs by as much as 50 percent over many other popular concrete armoring units

-CORE-LOC® armoring systems have been used on over 65 prototype structures.
+CORE-LOC® armoring systems have been used on over 100 projects.
 The first project was built in 1996 in Port St. Francis, South Africa with 800 15-ton units.
-This site has endured a number of design level storms with excellent performance.

 U.S. Air Force Base, Lajes, Azores, Portugal